Suicide terminology: "Committing" suicide

 The lack of clarity in English suicide terminology has been attributed to the connotations of crime, dishonour, and sin that suicide may carry.
 Common language has been described as "[portraying] suicide as a 'crime' to be 'committed' as is, for example, murder."
 This is despite the fact that suicide is largely no longer a crime, and that, as noted suicidologist Samuel Wallace wrote, "all suicide is neither abhorrent nor not; insane or not; selfish or not; rational or not; justifiable or not."

 Canadian suicide prevention activist, P. Bonny Ball, commented that the alleged criminal implications of suicide are a carryover from the Middle Ages when suicide was considered "both illegal and sinful by the laws and religions of the time."

-Since "committing suicide" was akin to committing murder or rape, it has been argued that they continue to be linked in some languages.

 Various alternatives have been proposed to alter the language regarding the act of suicide from a variety of sectors – including government, journalism, community mental health advocates, and the scientific community.
 Terms such as death by suicide have been suggested to be more objective.
 The World Health Organization has agreed that these terms "are more accurate and less open to misinterpretation."

 As it applies to a direct clinical context, the widely cited Beck Classification of Suicidal Behaviour exclusively uses the terminology of complete suicide.
 This classification was revisited in a number of notable documents (such as the Operational Classification for Determination of Suicide, the 'Tower of Babel' nomenclature, the WHO/EURO definitions, the Columbia University suicidality classification, the Centers for Disease Control and Prevention self-directed violence surveillance system, and the Denver VA VISN 19 MIRECC self-directed violence classification system).

 Advocacy groups have suggested a variety of guidelines for suicide terminology.
 As it concerns media reporting of suicide, a key indicator of guideline influence on language as it is practiced in that context reports including one by the Annenberg School for Communication's Public Policy Center at the University of Pennsylvania suggests that there is "evidence of a change in reporting practices following the release of the new media guidelines".